asdfugil/tinyn1x/README.md

 sudo build.sh
 ```

-The generated boot image is at `boot.img`
+The generated boot image is at `boot.iso`